parallelvirtualcluster/pvc/docs/getting-started.md

 0. Create an RBD pool to store VM images on.
 The general command is:
     `$ pvc storage pool add <name> <placement_groups>`

     **NOTE:** Ceph placement groups are a complex topic; as a general rule it's easier to grow than shrink, so start small and grow as your cluster grows.
 The following are some good starting numbers for 3-node clusters, though the Ceph documentation and the [Ceph placement group calculator](https://ceph.com/pgcalc/) are advisable for anything more complex.
-There is a tradeoff between CPU usage and the number of total PGs for all pools in the cluster, with more PGs meaning more CPU usage.
+There is a trade-off between CPU usage and the number of total PGs for all pools in the cluster, with more PGs meaning more CPU usage.

     * 3 OSDs total: 128 PGs (1 pool) or 64 PGs (2 or more pools, each)
     * 6 OSDs total: 256 PGs (1 pool) or 128 PGs (2 or more pools, each)